yhqjohn/SimpleInterfaces.jl/README.md

 ### Future Plans

 **Interface Implementation Methods**: We plan to add support for built-in method/function templates within interface definitions.
 These templates would provide default implementations for type compositions that implement the interface.
-When `@impls` or `@assertimpls` is called at module top-level, these template methods would be automatically instantiated for the specific type composition, reducing boilerplate code and ensuring consistent implementations across different types.
+When `@impls`, `@assertimpls`, or `@warnimpls` is called at module top-level, these template methods would be automatically instantiated for the specific type composition, reducing boilerplate code and ensuring consistent implementations across different types.

 ---